 Johnson is the product of an old Massachusetts family.
 Her grandfather, Edward Johnson II, founded Fidelity in 1946 with just one employee.
 Her father, Edward Johnson III, grew the family firm before passing the reins to Abigail.

 Johnson has embraced cryptocurrencies.
 In 2018, Fidelity under her launched a platform that allows institutional investors to trade Bitcoin and Ether.
 She and her family are regular donors to nonprofits in the Boston area.
 She has given money to Harvard, the Institute of Contemporary Art, and Historic New England.

 Cochair, Bill & Melinda Gates Foundation

 Melinda Gates is an American philanthropist, businesswoman, and global advocate for women and girls.
 She is also a former multimedia product developer and manager at Microsoft.

-Melinda has been working towards enhancing healthcare and reducing extreme poverty across the world and expanding educational opportunities and access to information technology in the U.S. through her work at Melinda and Bill Gates foundation for over two decades.
+Melinda has been working towards enhancing healthcare reducing extreme poverty across the world and expanding educational opportunities and access to information technology in the U.S. through her work at Melinda and Bill Gates Foundation for over two decades.

 5. Jane Fraser

 Jane Fraser is a British-American banking executive and the chief executive of Citigroup since March 2021.